Summer Enrichment Program for Interns

 Past students have successfully located housing by using some of these strategies:

-Friends & Family: Staying in the home of guest room of a local friend or family member.
-(Often, this is the most cost effective option.)
+- Friends & Family: Staying in the home of guest room of a local friend or family member.
+(Often, this is the most viable option.)
 You might ask for local contacts through your church or social groups, as well.

-Other SEP interns: If your host site has multiple SEP interns, you may consider joining them for cohabitation in a subletted apartment.
-This can lower the bills and increase connection between SEP participants.
+- Other SEP interns: If your host site has multiple FEP interns, you may consider joining them for cohabitation in a sublet apartment.
+This can lower the bills and increase connection between FEP participants.

 The Letter of Introduction is an important tool that will assist the Institute in identifying the best experience for you.
 It will also help potential employers understand more about your skills and qualifications.
 This is your opportunity to sell yourself and explain why you’re a good match for the SEP program and our host sites.